Jetfire: Efficient and Accurate Transformer Pretraining with INT8 Data Flow and Per-Block Quantization: Experiments

 We evaluate our INT8 training algorithm Jetfire on a wide variety of tasks including machine translation, image classification, and generative model pretraining.
 We adopt default architectures, optimizers, and schedulers for all the evaluated models.
 We adopt the default hyperparameter except for generative model pretraining.

 We quantize all of the linear layers in the MLP and attention module and non-linear layers (including GELU, LayerNorm and Dropout) to INT8, and leave multi-head attention in FP16 by employing FlashAttention~\cite{dao2022flashattention}.
+The master copy of the weights is kept in FP32.
+We quantize linear layers’ weights to INT8 prior to each matmul, but leave layernorm’s weight and bias to floating-point since they are relatively small.
 We compare our method with floating point training baseline (denoted as FP), per-tensor quantization, and SwitchBack~\cite{INT8CLIP}).
 We do not compare with FP8 training algorithms as they require specialized Hopper architecture GPU to run, making them less accessible.
 We emphasize that only our method adopts an INT8 data flow and quantizes non-linear layers.

 We implement our linear operators with CUDA and implement non-linear operators with Triton.
 CUDA block size is set to $128\times32\times128$ and Triton block size is set to $64\times 64$.
 The quantization block size is set to $B=32$.